k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05c_tdm_masking.md

 ## Integrating Catalog Masking

 - [Fabric's Discovery and Catalog solution](/articles/39_fabric_catalog/01_catalog_overview.md) provides an insight into the Fabric interfaces, starting with the RDBMS interface types in the MVP version.
-The Fabric Catalog supports a [catalog-based masking](/articles/39_fabric_catalog/09_build_artifacts.md) of PII fields.
+The Fabric Catalog supports a [Catalog-based masking](/articles/39_fabric_catalog/09_build_artifacts.md) of PII fields.

-- From TDM 8.1 onwards, the TDM templates add the **CatalogMaskingMapper** Actor to the LU population flows in order to integrate with the Catalog masking.
+- From TDM V8.1 onwards, the TDM templates add the **CatalogMaskingMapper** Actor to the LU population flows in order to integrate with the Catalog masking.
 This Actor runs the Catalog-based masking on the identified PII fields before loading them into the LU table.

 </web>